awesomemotive/exactmetrics-repo/readme.txt

 == Changelog ==
 = 7.0.2: September 21, 2021 =
-- Fix: We fixed an issue that caused the bounce rate box to appear twice on the dashboard widget.
+- Fix: We fixed an issue with the dashboard widget that caused the bounce rate box to appear twice.

 = 7.0.1: September 14, 2021 =
 - Fix: We fixed an issue that caused certain 404 pages to return an invalid page title.